-The iPad screen can be damaged if subjected to rough treatment and/or the removal of the protective case.
+The device screen can be damaged if subjected to rough treatment and/or the removal of the protective case.
 The screens are particularly sensitive to damage from excessive pressure on the screen.
-Therefore, do not lean on the top of the device when it is closed and do not bump the iPad against lockers, walls, doors, or floors, which can damage the screen.
-Do not place anything near the iPad that could put pressure on the screen other than a finger or stylus.
-Carefully place the iPad in the carrying case and ensure it does not have too much pressure or weight on the screen.
+Therefore, do not lean on the top of the device when it is closed and do not bump the device against lockers, walls, doors, or floors, which can damage the screen.
+Do not place anything near the device that could put pressure on the screen other than a finger or stylus.
+Carefully place the device in the carrying case and ensure it does not have too much pressure or weight on the screen.
 Do not place anything in the carrying case that will press against the cover.
 The devices do not respond well to liquids.
 There is a liquid sensor (similar to those in cell phones) that provides proof of liquid damage.
 Clean the screen with a soft, dry cloth or anti-static cloth.
 Do NOT use window cleaner, household cleaners, aerosol sprays, solvents, alcohol, ammonia or abrasives to clean the screen.

 VI.
-Using Your iPad at School
+Using Your Device at School

-A. iPad Devices Left at Home
+A. Device Left at Home

-The iPad devices are intended for instructional use during the school.
+The devices are intended for instructional use during the school.
 Students are responsible for bringing their device to all classes.
 If students leave their devices at home, they are still responsible for completing the necessary coursework.
 Attempts will be made to secure a loaner device for the day, though not guaranteed.
 It is essential that students bring their device in daily so they are afforded access to the curricular programs as well as progress in their learning.
 Students who demonstrate a pattern of inconsistent daily device preparation are considered unprepared for class and may be required to complete work after school hours.

-B. iPad Undergoing Repair
+B. Devices Undergoing Repair

-In the event an iPad is damaged, the student will present the device to a building administrator or designee and complete a damage report.
-All efforts will be made to secure a loaner iPad device while the original device is sent for repair.
+In the event a device is damaged, the student will present the device to the Assistant Principal, or designee, and complete a damage report.
+All efforts will be made to secure a loaner device while the original device is sent for repair.

-C. Charging Your iPad's Battery
+C. Charging Your Device's Battery

-It is essential for the iPad to be charged fully in order to utilize the device throughout the instructional day.
-Therefore, the iPad devices should be charged at home and be brought to school each day fully charged.
+It is essential for the device to be charged fully in order to utilize the device throughout the instructional day.
+Therefore, the devices should be charged at home and be brought to school each day fully charged.
 Charging stations are not available in school.
-Students whose devices are not fully charged will be required to complete course work without their iPad devices and may be considered unprepared for class.
+Students whose devices are not fully charged will be required to complete course work without their device and may be considered unprepared for class.